LeeMorinUCF/FCVAR/README.md

 ### July 30, 2021,  ```FCVAR_0.1.0```:

-* First submission of the FCVAR package.
+* First submission of the FCVAR package (FCVAR v0.1.0).
 * Added a `NEWS.md` file to track changes to the package.